iron-io/docs/worker/reference/api/index.md

 #### Response

 The response will be a zip file containing your code package.
-The response header will include a Content-Disposition header containing “filename=yourworker_rev.zip”, where yourworker is the code package’s name and rev is the numeric revision.
-The response’s Content-Type will be “application/zip”.
+The response header will include a Content-Disposition header containing "filename=yourworker_rev.zip", where yourworker is the code package’s name and rev is the numeric revision.
+The response’s Content-Type will be "application/zip".

 ### List Code Package Revisions